 By Shefali Jha Last Updated:

-Born as Abhas Kumar Ganguly, Kishore’s magical voice and a multitude of talent bugs that resided inside him, made him one of the most famous singer-actors till now.
+Kishore Kumar's magical voice, the ability to encapsulate an ocean range of emotions into a song and a multitude of talent bugs that resided inside him, made him, one of the most famous singer-actors till now.
+Many consider him as their God and many as a legend, who was gifted with a voice like no other.
+O Saathi Re, Tere Bina Bhi Kya Jeena, sung by Kishore Kumar garnered him thundering applause but also remained a harsh reminder of his aloofness behind the illustrious life he led.
 While Kishore was always under the limelight, but what lay hidden inside him, were layers of loneliness and discontentment.
-The singer-actor not only got involved, but also got married to four different women of his times, who were also the well-knowns of the industry.
-Let's take a look at his married life and four wives.
+The singer-actor not only got involved but also got married to four different women of his times, who were also the well-knowns in the industry.
+Let's take a look at Kishore Kumar's love life, marriages and four wives.

 "She was a very talented person but we could not get along because we looked at life differently.
 She wanted to build a choir and a career.
 I wanted someone to build me a home.
 How can the two reconcile?
-You see, I'm a simple minded villager type.
+You see, I'm a simple-minded villager type.
 I don't understand this business about women making careers.
 Wives should first learn how to make a home.
 And how can you fit the two together?
 A career and a home are quite separate things.
 That's why we went our separate ways."

 "She was quite another matter.
 I knew she was very sick even before I married her.
 But a promise is a promise.
-So I kept my word and brought her home as my wife, even though I knew she was dying from a congenital heart problem.
-For 9 long years I nursed her.
+So, I kept my word and brought her home as my wife, even though I knew she was dying from a congenital heart problem.
+For 9 long years, I nursed her.
 I watched her die before my own eyes.
 You can never understand what this means until you live through this yourself.
 She was such a beautiful woman and she died so painfully.
 She would rave and rant and scream in frustration.
 How can such an active person spend 9 long years bed-ridden?
 And I had to humour her all the time.
 That's what the doctor asked me to.
 That's what I did till her very last breath.
 I would laugh with her.
 I would cry with her."

 After battling the disease for a long time, Madhubala passed away in 1969.

-Many years after Madhubala passed away, Kishore Kumar found love in the arms of Shammi Kapoor's first wife, Yogeeta Bali.
-It was said that while being married to Kishore Kumar, Yogeeta had fallen for Mithun Chakraborty during the shooting of their film, Khwaab.
+Many years after Madhubala's death, Kishore Kumar found love in the arms of Yogeeta Bali, niece of Shammi Kapoor's first wife, Geeta Bali.
+It was said that while being married to Kishore Kumar, Yogeeta had fallen for Mithun Chakraborty during the making of their film, Khwaab.
 The animosity between Kishore Kumar and Mithun grew to such an extent that Kishore Kumar refused to sing songs for Mithun, which proved a boon for Bappi Lahiri.
-Yogeeta and Kishore Kumar separated just after two years of being married.
-In an interview, Kumar had shared that their marriage was like a joke:
+Yogeeta and Kishore Kumar's divorce was granted just after two years of their marriage.

 "One day, his driver Abdul came home, gave me his number and asked me to call him.
 When I called him, he at once picked up the phone and said, 'Leena!
 I've been waiting to hear from you'.
 Every morning he'd call me and without introducing himself start talking.
 He'd make me laugh.
 My father began noticing a change in me.
 I didn't fall in love with him instantly but I felt protected when I was with him.
 He was kind to his staff.
 I'd wonder why he was called kanjoos.
 There was no chichorapan (frivolousness) about him.
 He didn't drink.
 But yes, he didn't like his women working.
 I liked the child in him who rejoiced in the rain, who felt excited about nature.
 His world was a world of dreams.
 Once he went to a bazaar in Delhi.
 There he saw masoor ki dal.
 Immediately he said, 'Let's go to Musoorie!'
 I loved this gypsy life.
 I was in need of such a life."

 Revealing how she grew insecure after falling in love with him, Leena Chandavarkar continued, "Kishore ji never ever told me 'I love you'.
 He said it's something to be felt, not said.
 Even in his films he was never overtly romantic.
 But as I began loving him, I grew insecure.
 At concerts, girls would kiss him and leave lipstick marks on him.
 He used to call me his lagaam."

 Kishore Kumar's early demise shocked the whole town.
 While his unsurpassed creative brilliance gave him unbeatable stardom, it was his tumultuous married life, which restrained him to the bitter reality of the being.
 But no matter what, Kishore Kumar is a legend.
-His immortal remains in the form of priceless songs that he has left behind for us, will stay forever in the generations to come.
+His immortal remains in the form of priceless songs that he has left behind for us will stay forever in the generations to come.